techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 Microsoft 365 Copilot ensures data security and privacy by adhering to existing obligations and integrating with your organization's policies.
 It utilizes your Microsoft Graph content with the same access controls as other Microsoft 365 services.
 To learn more about privacy with Microsoft 365 Copilot, see [Data, Privacy, and Security for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-privacy).

-To get started with Microsoft 365 Copilot, see (Get started with Microsoft 365 Copilot - admin guide)[/copilot/microsoft-365/microsoft-365-copilot-setup].
+To get started with Microsoft 365 Copilot, see [Get started with Microsoft 365 Copilot - admin guide](/copilot/microsoft-365/microsoft-365-copilot-setup).

 ## Requirements for Microsoft 365 Copilot